 Madden Bridge 58 is located approximately five miles southeast of Granite Falls and six miles east of Lake Stevens on Menzel Lake Rd over the Pilchuck River.
-The 138-foot long three-span bridge was built in 1956 and is showing signs of deterioration due to age.
+The 138-foot long three-span bridge was built in 1956 and was showing signs of deterioration due to age.

 Schedule and Traffic Impact

-Construction is scheduled to begin in mid-May 2022
+Construction began in mid-May 2022

-Construction will be complete in September of 2022
+Construction was completed in September of 2022

 Public Works determined that a full road closure was necessary after carefully reviewing construction impacts, budget, and safety considerations.
 A full road closure shortened the total construction period and reduced overlay costs.
 It also eliminated vibration from traffic during the overlay process, which improves the long-term durability of the surface treatment.

 Funding for the nearly $1 million repair came from the Federal Highway Bridge Program, distributed by Washington State Department of Transportation, and the Snohomish County Road Fund.